Blue Bloods season 3: Cast

 Donnie Wahlberg, Bridget Moynahan, Will Estes and Len Cariou are first credited, with Tom Selleck receiving an "and" billing at the close of the main title sequence.
 Amy Carlson and Sami Gayle are once again credited as "also starring" within the episodes they appear, whilst Jennifer Esposito entered a dispute with CBS regarding doctor's orders for her to cut back working hours due to her Coeliac disease.
 Rather than work around her limited schedule, CBS chose to replace her character this season.
-As such, Esposito only appears in six episodes, receiving "also starring" billing in all of them.
+As such, Esposito only appears in five episodes, receiving "also starring" billing in all of them.

-CBS has lined up guest stars to replace Esposito as Danny's temporary partner in story arcs.
-First up is Megan Ketch as Detective Kate Lansing.
-Megan Boone, from Law & Order: LA, appeared in later arcs during the season, although her contract stipulates she has the option to remain as a regular, "also starring" member of the cast should a deal not be reached with Esposito before the fourth season.
-Marisa Ramirez appeared in the final seven episodes as Danny's partner, Det.
-Maria Baez.
+Several guest stars initially replaced Esposito as Danny's temporary partner in story arcs.
+First up was Megan Ketch as Detective Kate Lansing.
+Megan Boone, from Law & Order: LA and The Blacklist appeared in a later arc during the season, although her contract stipulated she had the option to remain as a regular, "also starring" member of the cast should a deal not be reached with Esposito before the fourth season.
+Marisa Ramirez then appeared in the final seven episodes as Danny's partner, Det.
+Maria Baez, before becoming a regular in Season 4.